 1) Believe that you can succeed;

 3) Above all, don't give up.
-You can rest, you can change your mind, you can fail, you can go slow like a snail; but you must never give up.
+You can rest, you can change your mind, you can fail, you can go slow like a snail; but never give up.

 The limits to our potential are built from the negative thinking that gives all the power away to something outside ourselves; like the bank account, or the pain tablets, or the public transport schedules.
 We need to learn to believe in our ability to find alternatives and answers where it seems like there may be none.

 "If you do the things you've always done,